Top 12 best places to visit near Bangalore with family

 Family Road Trips Within 200–300 km

 Sometimes, a short drive just doesn’t feel enough.
-On those weekends when we have packed a little extra energy (and snacks!), my family and I love going for longer drives of 200–300 km from Bangalore.
-These trips feel like mini-vacations when we leave the city far behind and step into completely new worlds of hills, wildlife and heritage.
+On those weekends when you pack a little extra energy (and snacks!), your family and you love going for longer drives of 200–300 km from Bangalore.
+These trips feel like mini-vacations when you leave the city far behind and step into completely new worlds of hills, wildlife and heritage.

 Let’s start with a destination that always tops my list for family bonding…

 Coorg is often called the “Scotland of India.”
-The first time I visited with my family, I remember rolling down the car window and instantly being greeted by the fresh scent of coffee plantations.
-At about 260 km from Bangalore, Coorg is the kind of place where every family member finds their happy corner.
+The first time you visit with my family, remember rolling down the car window beacuse you will instantly being greeted by the fresh scent of coffee plantations.
+At about 252 km from Bangalore, Coorg is the kind of place where every family member finds their happy corner.

 For me, the mornings in Coorg are the most magical.
 Mist hangs over the hills, birds start their songs and everything feels calm and slow which is such a contrast from our busy Bangalore lives.
-I still remember sipping a hot cup of Coorg filter coffee on the balcony of our homestay while my kids chased butterflies in the garden.
-That peaceful picture is etched in my heart.
+Sip a hot cup of Coorg filter coffee on the balcony of your homestay while your kids chase butterflies in the garden.
+That peaceful picture is etched in the heart.

 Coorg has plenty of family-friendly activities too.
-We visited Abbey Falls, where the kids squealed with joy at the rushing water.
-The Dubare Elephant Camp was another highlight where watching elephants bathe in the river, and even getting to feed them, was an experience the kids couldn’t stop talking about for weeks.
-For my grandparents, the Namdroling Monastery (Golden Temple) with its colorful prayer flags and serene vibes was an absolute favorite.
+I love to visit Abbey Falls, where the kids squealed with joy at the rushing water.
+The Dubare Elephant Camp is another highlight where watching elephants bathe in the river and even getting to feed them, is an experience the kids couldn’t stop talking about for weeks.

 Quick Family Tips for Coorg: